kamilsadik/Kreana/README.md

 ### Platform-Created Tokens

 Alternatively, the platform itself can issue tokens.
 In that case, the DAMM could be a source of revenue which is not tied to transaction volume, and so may be conducive to applications in which users are likely to buy and hold tokens.
 It is unclear that this is a compelling use case, however, since the DAMM necessarily reduces liquidity in order to crystallize revenue.
-Fans are more likely to approve of such a construct when that revenue is going towards the livelihood an artist they care about, and the production of art they will then enjoy.
+Fans are more likely to approve of such a construct when that revenue is going towards the livelihood of an artist they care about, and the production of art they will then enjoy.